ibm-cloud-docs/billing-usage/billing-faq.md

 {: #subscriptioncode}
 {: faq}

-After you purchase a subscription, you'll receive an email with a feature code that adds the credit to your account.
+After you purchase a subscription, you'll receive an email with a subscription code that adds the credit to your account.
 To apply the subscription code, go to [Account settings](https://{DomainName}/account/settings), and click **Apply code**.
-For more information, see [Applying feature codes](/docs/account?topic=account-codes).
+For more information, see [Managing subscriptions](/docs/billing-usage?topic=billing-usage-subscriptions).

 ## What am I charged if I go over the total amount of my Subscription?
 {: #subs-overage}